 Joni Eareckson Tada recently passed the 50 year mark in her wheelchair as a result of a diving accident in her teens.
-I just cannot imagine – it would definitely take the grace of God to do that.
+I so appreciate her sharing God’s grace in her life.
 I read a number of articles about this milestone, especially her testimony here, but this one had me thinking for a long while afterward, not just about Joni, but about her helpers.

 The article mentions a wake-up crew who helps Joni get out of bed and ready for the day every morning.
 I can empathize with how hard that would be, even with joyful and willing helpers.
 We so easily take for granted the ability to use the bathroom on our own or brush our own teeth and hair.

 But I thought of these helpers from this angle: many of us aren’t comfortable or don’t feel qualified to be the out-front people.
 We prefer to be behind the scenes, enabling someone else in their ministry.
 We can’t have the unique ministry Joni does, but we’d be overjoyed to have a minuscule part in helping her.

 But what about those who need that kind of care and don’t have any kind of public ministry?
 Who don’t speak and seem less and less present every day?
 Like the thousands of contracted, shriveled, seemingly vacant forms in nursing homes.
 Like my own mother-in-law.

 I’ve written before that I am not a “natural” caregiver like many people I know.
 I don’t think I could ever have been a nurse.
 But every angle we have looked at it over the years comes back to the conviction that this is the best place for her at this time.
 And, like Moses, Gideon, Jeremiah, and others who didn’t feel qualified to do what God was calling them to do, we trust Him for His grace to do it.
 And He provides, not in one fell swoop of “feeling” qualified, but in the day-by-day ministrations from Him through us.